is-a-dev/register/README.md

 is-a-dev is a service that allows developers to get a sweet-looking `.is-a.dev` domain for their personal websites.

-Note: This service is currently in **beta** so expect some delays in PR merge.
+Note: This service is currently in **beta** so expect some delays in PR merge and report any issues you encounter so that the service can be improved.

 ## How do I register?